 What should I know about Disability Support Services?

 The Disability Support Services (DSS) Office at OTC is responsible for serving students with disabilities who choose to register with the office while enrolled at OTC.
-DSS personnel are tasked with providing reasonable accommodations to students with disabilities to ensure their equal access to and participation in the college’s programs, services and/or activities.

-If a student desires support, advocacy, and/or accommodations through the DSS Office at OTC, they must complete a Disability Support Application.
+Students and prospective students must complete a Disability Support Application.
 Please visit our Apply page to get information about the application and intake process.

 Who qualifies for support through Disability Support Services?

 A disability is defined by the Americans with Disabilities Act (ADA) as “a condition that limits one or more essential life functions.”
+Examples include:

 • Learning disabilities